 3. Allow the wax and carrier oil to melt completely, stirring on occasion to mix.

 4. While the mixture is melting, measure out your distilled water.
-Add in the silk peptides if using and mix.

 5. Once the wax and oil mixture has melted through, remove the pyrex measuring cup from the heat, wipe the bottom with a kitchen towel, and place it on the counter.

 6. Add the water to the melted oil and use the lowest setting on your emersion blender to mix – mix for about a minute.

 7. At this point, the mixture should be warm but not too hot.